-For during-semester withdrawals, students generally lose enrollment privileges five working days after the official withdrawal date established by the registrar's office.
+Withdrawn students lose enrollment privileges immediately following their withdrawal from the University.
 These services may include, but are not limited to, e-mail, library, student activities, food service, on-campus housing, health, and other related services associated with enrolled student status.
-The university reserves the right to remove privileges immediately upon official withdrawal notification.